Cons And Pros Of Coal

 Q: Can coal be used sustainably?

 A: No, coal cannot be used sustainably.
-Its inherent environmental and health impacts make it incompatible with a sustainable energy future.
+Even so, its inherent environmental and health impacts make it incompatible with a sustainable energy future.
 While CCS technologies aim to reduce emissions, they are currently not widely implemented and face significant technological and economic challenges.

 Q: What are the alternatives to coal?